sebastianseilund/node-json-socket/README.md

 ## Extra methods exposed on JsonSocket instances

+Since `JsonSocket` is a decorator of `net.Socket`, it supports all methods that `net.Socket` supports.

+Besides that the following methods and events are also available on `JsonSocket` instances.

 ### JsonSocket.sendSingleMessage(port, host, message, callback)

 Sends a single message anc close the connection instantly.